User Guide

 - The group with the specified

-will be edited. - The
+GROUP_INDEXwill be edited. - The

-refers to the index number shown in the last displayed group list. - The index must be a positive integer 1, 2, 3, …
+GROUP_INDEXrefers to the index number shown in the last displayed group list. - The index must be a positive integer 1, 2, 3, …

 - Description can be empty if group was created without one but once set, description should never be empty.